 I messaged the property owner again, explaining the situation in detail—missing bedding, broken furniture, ants, and the exposed electrical outlet.
 He showed no concern whatsoever.

 Eventually, he sent a casual message saying the bedding was “in the sofa,” and I just needed to pull it out.
-That still didn’t solve anything—we were short on beds, and by this point, it was very late at night.
+That still didn’t solve anything—we were still short on beds, and by this point, it was very late at night.
 If we were going to relocate, we had to act quickly, before public transportation shut down for the night.

 My husband booked two hotel rooms at the Hilton.
 We grabbed our bags and vacated the apartment.
 I messaged the owner again, explaining why we were leaving and suggesting that if he had another, more suitable property, we’d be open to a transfer.
 He read the message.
 But never replied.